Event Streams & Observability Pipelines

 Why observability pipelines matter

-- Reduce cost by filtering or sampling noisy logs before they hit expensive tools
+- Reducing cost by filtering or sampling high-volume logs before they reach expensive storage or security information and event management (SIEM) tools.

-- Improve data quality with parsing, normalization, and metadata enrichment
+- Improving data quality with parsing, normalization, and metadata enrichment.

-- Protect privacy by masking or removing PII early
+- Protecting privacy by masking or removing personally identifiable information (PII) early in the pipeline.

-Every engineering, SRE, and security team benefits from faster, cleaner, and more actionable data.
+Every engineering, site reliability engineering (SRE), and AI team benefits from faster, cleaner, and more actionable data.

 High-level pipeline architecture